Planning a Trip to Venice? Here are Some Things to Consider.

 We saw plenty of other bewildered tourists toting around luggage farther than we did.
-You don’t have to be one of them.[footnote]Unless your sense of adventure includes just showing up and figuring it out when you get there.[/footnote]
+You don’t have to be one of them (unless your sense of adventure includes just showing up and figuring it out when you get there.)

 Water taxis may also be difficult to ascend and descend, even for those of us who are in relatively good shape.
 As the water level changes the level (and the gap) between boat and dock can vary considerably.
 I took a flying leap off the boat, though the driver extended his arm in support.
-It would have been difficult to get off even with his help if I had even an arthritic knee.[footnote]Though I’m on my way there.[/footnote]
+It would have been difficult to get off even with his help if I had even an arthritic knee (thought I’m on my way there).

 As usual, there are are many online resources specifically related to navigating Venice for people with disabilities:

 Once you’re in Venice your transport choices are twofold: foot or boat.
 Take care of those feet; if you wear a tracker you’ll likely be going far beyond your step goal (unless you ride a boat all day).
-Your boat options are several:[note]And you’ll notice I don’t mention the gondola here…its nice to slowly see the canal by gondola, but I don’t consider it a transportation option like the historical Venetians did…its more of a tourist thing…see below).[/note]
+Your boat options are several.
+Note that I don’t mention the gondola here; I’m saving it for later.
+It’s nice to slowly see the canal by gondola, but in this era it’s for sightseeing and there are more efficient forms of transportation.

 You can book a group water taxi ride, or you can hire your own private water taxi — but that can be prohibitively expensive.
 A short trip from our hotel to the train station cost us about 65 €.
 Longer trips will cost even more.

-“Prepare to get lost.”.
-If you watch any travel show or YouTuber, they always say the same thing, because it’s true.
-GPS technology, however, has changed navigating around Venice as much as it has everywhere else.
-As our gondolier put it, “There is Google Maps.
-Everyone uses Google Maps.”.
 Unless, of course, you are one of the (perhaps sensible) few who has not come into the modern age and doesn’t carry a device every second of the day.
-The streets of Venice aren’t well marked.
+“Well-marked” isn’t a term you could use to describe the streets of Venice.
 I found myself navigating toward big landmarks like Rialto or San Marco and then navigating from there or navigating by that piece of art or this building. .
 Philosophies differ as to whether getting lost is a “good” thing or a “bad” thing.
-Getting lost can be wonderful; sometimes you find the unexpected.
+Getting lost is sometimes wonderful and you find the unexpected.
 Put away the iPhone or even the map for a little while and just wander.

 My daughter and I wandered across the city and found ourselves…in the hospital.
 But not because we fell off a bridge!
 “This is like no hospital I’ve ever seen,” she remarked.
 We saw signs indicating there were, in fact, actual hospital departments off to the side of the main corridor where there might actually be patients.
-But the columned and marble halls were silent and seemed to us like…art, rather than our usual aseptic hospital halls.
+But the silent columned and marble halls seemed to us like…art, rather than the usual aseptic hospital halls.